liaozhuzhu/TikTokQuoteVideoGenerator/README.md

 4. The caption is then copied to your clipboard using pyperclip for ease of upload
 5. That's literally it

-## Statistics
+## Statistics (11/27/2022)

-- As of 11/27/2022, there are 776880 possible combinations of videos that can be made (note there are only 240 possible video/music combinations)
+- There are 776880 possible combinations of videos that can be made (note there are only 240 possible video/music combinations)
-- Average 74.14 views per video
+- Averages 74.14 views per video